“Just remember to breathe.”

 Breathing itself is an unconscious bodily function.
 Though unconscious, it’s important to take some time each day to connect with and focus on your breath.
 Mental health experts often recommend breathing exercises for clients to help with relaxation, stress reduction and to improve focus.
 Breathing also helps inform our body during moments of anxiety that we are safe.

 Breathing is an autonomic bodily function.
 That means it happens unconsciously.
 So, whether you are aware of it or not, your body will make sure it is getting and releasing air to and from the lungs.

 Normally, you have a pretty uniform way of breathing.
 In fact, you probably don’t even notice it.
 When you are frightened or excited, your breathing likely quickens.
 Your breaths become shorter, and you may feel as though you aren’t getting enough air into your lungs.
 In some instances, such as when you are experiencing anxiety, you may have trouble controlling the rate, or pace of your breathing.

-Research confirms that it is possible to control certain aspects of the autonomic nervous system (which includes breathing, blood pressure and heart rate).
-This is accomplished through breathing techniques.
+Research confirms that it is possible to control certain aspects of the autonomic nervous system (which includes breathing, blood pressure, and heart rate).
+You can accomplish this through breathing techniques.

 Using Your Breath

 One of the most effective ways to help mitigate stress is performing specific breathing exercises.
 There are numerous techniques to choose from.
 Here, I’ll discuss a few of my favorites.

 This breathing pattern has been used successfully to reduce stress and help manage blood pressure.
 The guru of mind-body health, Dr. Andrew Weil, touts this method.